brianglass/anastasis/files/weekday_vespers1.md

 <span style="mso-bidi-font-style:italic">Glory.
 Both now.</span> <span style="color:red">Cross-Theotokion.
 When from the Tree.</span>

-Pure Virgin, when you saw the ripe grape Cluster<a href="#_ftn22" id="_ftnref22"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[22]</span></a> that you had bore unhusbanded in your womb hanging upon the Tree, lamenting you bewailed him and cried out, Â‘My Child, who drop down sweetness; Benefactor, through whom may all the drunkenness of the passions be abolished by divine consolations, through me who gave you birth, for you are compassionateÂ’.
+Pure Virgin, when you saw the ripe grape Cluster<a href="#_ftn22" id="_ftnref22"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[22]</span></a> that you had bore unhusbanded in your womb hanging upon the Tree, lamenting you bewailed him and cried out, ‘My Child, who drop down sweetness; Benefactor, through whom may all the drunkenness of the passions be abolished by divine consolations, through me who gave you birth, for you are compassionate’.

 <span style="text-transform:none"></span>